 I love Twitter.
 Last week, I tweeted that I’d be visiting Europe this fall and wanted to know if anyone had any tips and must-visit places for Prague.
 To my surprise, I found the most heartfelt and genuine email from a Twitter friend that spent a year living in “the golden city.”
 It was so thorough, and she had put so much care and time into it, that I asked if I could share her tips here on the blog.

 Her name is Dana, and you can tweet her at @WantedAdventure.
 As you can see below, she’s pretty passionate about Prague.
-So, here are seven insider tips from Dana as well as a huge list of delicious restaurant recommendations.
+So, here are Dana’s seven insider tips as well as a huge list of delicious restaurant recommendations.
 There’s also more information about her fun YouTube channel (she’s a great vlogger) and her book about Prague below.

 7 Insider Tips For Visiting Prague